By Steve & Tamami Laser

 Note: Models, features, specifications, and prices apply to future Japanese market vehicles and are subject to change without notice.
 Prices include consumption tax, but do not include destination, recycling fees, other taxes or cost of vehicle registration and insurance in Japan.

-News source, photos and video courtesy of Mitsuoka Motor Co., Ltd. (Photos are © Mitsuoka Motor and reproduced here for editorial use)
+News source and photos courtesy of Mitsuoka Motor Co., Ltd. (Photos are © Mitsuoka Motor and reproduced here for editorial use)

 Story (commentary) © 2020 CarNichiWa.com